Open-pi/gol/docs/WorkAPI.md

     authors, err := work.Authors() // Get the list of authors that contributed to the work.
     // Output:
     // []Authors

+    editions, err := work.Editions() // Get the list of editions liked to the work.
+    // Output:
+    // []Book
 ```